respawn-app/FlowMVI/docs/plugins/savedstate.md

 )
 ```

-* The `key` parameter will be derived from the store / class name if you don't specify it, but watch out for conflicts
+* The `key` parameter will be derived from the Store / class name if you don't specify it, but watch out for conflicts!
 * This plugin uses the `ParcelableSaver` by default, which you can use too.

 !> Watch out for parcel size overflow exceptions!
 The library will not check the resulting parcel size for you.

-?> According to the documentation, any writes to your saved state will only be restored if the activity
+?> According to the documentation, any writes to your saved state will only be restored if the app
 was killed by the OS.
 This means you will not see any state restoration results unless the OS kills the activity
 itself (i.e. exiting the app will not result in the state being restored).